Best value fibre broadband deals today:

 Nope, all of the prices in our comparison chart include the land line.
 Providers used to specify how much you were paying for the phone line and internet separately, but now it's standard practice just to bundle them up together and give one single price.
 We welcome this change, as it makes the whole buying process a lot more straightforward.
 Having the phone line allows you to make calls if you still use a landline, and the basic price sometimes includes free or cheap weekend calls.
 If you want to add any other usage packages, you can use our comparison table to find more options, like evening, anytime and international calls.

 For most people, BT will still be the first name that springs to mind when they think of broadband.
-Infinity is the of its fibre broadband packages - choose from the following options:
+Superfast is the of its fibre broadband packages - choose from the following options:

-The maximum 52Mb download speed (around 6.5 MB per second) from BT Infinity 1 is faster than most other providers' entry-level fibre broadband.
+The maximum 52Mb download speed (around 6.5 MB per second) from BT Superfast is faster than most other providers' entry-level fibre broadband.
 You also get the rangey BT Smart Hub router, instead of BT's standard Home Hub.

 Sky fibre broadband